flume-cloud-services/stor/README.md

 ## 2. Configuration

-Open and edit the configuration file `src/config.ts` :
+Stor uses Environment variable :

-    MongoUri is the link to your MongoDB database PortNumber is the port number you want the database to run on AuthToken is the token you will write for each request on the request header Cors is the Cors config object : { enabled (if cors id enabled, by default is true), whitelist (optionnal, the domain you want to be validate) }
+    STOR_MONGO_URI is the link to your MongoDB database STOR_PORT is the port number you want the database to run on STOR_PASSWORD is the token you will write for each request on the request header STOR_CORS is the Cors config object : 1 if cors is enabled, by default is true; 0 if cors is disabled STOR_CORS_WHITELIST (optionnal, the domain you want to be validate) Example: STOR_CORS_WHITELIST=www.mydomain.com,www.myotherdomain.com

 Once you finished to complete this fields just transpile it :